Embreus/CODION/README.md

 # CODION - COllisional Distribution of IONs

-A numerical solver for the ion drift kinetic equation in magnetized plasmas, accounting for velocity space dynamics with a detailed model for Coulomb collisions.
+A numerical solver of the ion drift kinetic equation in magnetized plasmas, accounting for velocity space dynamics with a detailed model for Coulomb collisions.

 The model is described in detail in the MSc thesis of O. Embréus, <i>Ion runaway in magnetized plasmas</i> (2014), available electronically at http://publications.lib.chalmers.se/records/fulltext/210276/210276.pdf